 This is an exciting time albeit a bit daunting for some, but there are loads of great options for you to consider and lots of friendly advice and information to help you.
 It’s time to make decisions about your future learning.

 In England you can leave school at the end of June as long as you are 16 by the end of the summer holidays, however, you must do one of the following:

-- Stay in full-time education at school or a sixth form college.
+- Stay in full-time education at school, FE college or 6th form college.